-Generate a personalised, phase-specific piercing aftercare schedule for any piercing type.
-Enter your piercing date and get a clinically-structured routine covering the acute, proliferative, and maturation phases.
+Generate a personalised, phase-specific piercing aftercare schedule.
+Enter your piercing date for a clinical routine across all three healing phases.

 Founder & Piercing Expert